mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 That is *three-fold emptiness*.

 So the finally, [it says] *the non-production of cheat or swindle*, which means *achieve the completion of three-fold emptiness*.
 Three-fold emptiness: *no thought*, *no remembrance*, *no attachment*.
 That is the three. *Form is emptiness*, *dharma is emptiness*, *emptiness is emptiness*.
-Because if you say *emptiness*, you attach to emptiness, so finally, emptiness is emptiness.
-Constantly you have to say emptiness is emptiness.
-So what you have to do is practice, constantly practice *emptiness is emptiness*.
-That is, achieve continuity of practicing, we say, *emancipation*.
+Because if you say *emptiness*, you attach to emptiness, so finally, [we say] emptiness is emptiness.
+Constantly you have to say “emptiness is emptiness,” “emptiness is emptiness.”

+So what you have to do is constant practice of *emptiness is emptiness*.
+That is, achieve continuity of practicing *emancipation*, we say.
 Don't stay in one stage, one position of human life.

 That is pretty difficult for us.
-But on the other hand, human life is exactly going like this.
-But we don't actually practice that way, we don't take care of human life exactly like this.
-That's why [there is] always some big gap [...], always there is are lots of problems by creation of [a] gap between.
+On the other hand, human life is exactly going like this.
+But we don't actually practice that way, we don't take care of human life exactly like this, that's why [there is] always some big gap [...], always there is are lots of problems by creation of [a] gap between.

 So, very naturally, achieving the completion of the *three-fold emptiness* is simultaneously *non-production of cheat or swindle*.
-So how can you be free from cheat or swindle, or thought, remembrance, or attachment, et cetera?
-Very naturally you have to see deeply into the state of human existence by practice.
+So how can you be free from cheat or swindle, or thought, or remembrance, or attachment, et cetera?
+Very naturally you have to see deeply into the state of human existence, by practice.

 #### 33:15